Aryan Khan was arrested wrongly, fit case of bail, Mukul Rohatgi tells Bombay High Court | Law-Order

 "Accused 2 (Arbaz Merchant) says that he was not having possession (of drugs) but it was planted on him.
 Whether it was planted or it was in his possession, I have nothing to do with that.
 Twenty-three days have passed till today and I had nothing to do with all this," he added.
 The senior advocate told the court that there is "no case of consumption, possession, purchase or sale against" Aryan.

+He said the case has attracted public gaze and media attention only due to his parents otherwise this case would not have even been mentioned like this.
+"I've filed a rejoinder that I'm making no allegation against any NCB Officer.
+I did this after NCB filed an affidavit on one of the Panch's allegations which have blamed one Pooja who is connected with me etc. I am not concerned with all that unsavoury controversy and I have no complaints against anyone from NCB or prosecution.
+Here we stand and I think that it's a fit case of bail," Rohatgi added.

-Bombay High Court on Tuesday adjourned the hearing on the bail application of Aryan Khan, accused in the drugs on cruise case, till tomorrow.
+The court adjourned the hearing on the bail application till tomorrow.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)